Thomas-Walker-Lynch/project-enviroment/README.md

 nostalgic and convenient the abbreviation `Z` has been maintained as part of ISO 8601.

 The script Z prints a time stamp.
 Scripts in `project-environment` make use of it.
 An admin should change its ownership to root and install it in `/usr/local/bin`.
-Scripts may reference it through an absolute path.
+Some scripts here might reference it through an absolute path.

 ## `home`